Myosin light chain: Diseases associated with MLCs

 Several diseases have been associated with mutations in the genes encoding for myosin light chain proteins.
 The majority of these diseases are cardiomyopathies, such as hypertrophic (HCM) or dilated (DCM) cardiomyopathy and sudden cardiac death.
 Mutations in MYL2 and MYL3 have been reported for these diseases.

 One study, published in 2012, found that valvular myosin 'LC1', in the hearts of three patients with valvular heart diseases, had structures similar to those of valvular myosin of people who were in their early stages of DCMP and HCMP.
 The researchers hypothesized that the structure distortion of these valvular myosin were due to adaptational changes by the body in an attempt to improve the functioning of the heart.

-MLCK's as Biological Drugs
+MLCKs as Biological Drugs

 Myosin light chain kinase (MLCK) inhibitors are one of the few peptides that can cross the plasma membrane relatively quickly.
 Under stressful conditions, MLCK's in the human body promotes increased permeability of microvessels.
 It is thought that MLCK phosphorylates endothelial myosin, leading to cell contraction.
 This reaction prevents disengaged cells that are adjacent to one another from reestablishing connections, thus contributing to the maintenance of the gaps between cells.
 With their strong ability to cross the plasma membrane with little resistance from the cell, along with their specificity for a single target-substrate, MLCK inhibitors can potentially evolve into novel antiedemic drugs.